Free investment calculators — no signup required

 What Is an RD?

 A Recurring Deposit (RD) is a savings scheme offered by banks where you deposit a fixed amount monthly for a predetermined tenure.
 The bank guarantees a fixed interest rate (currently 6-7.5% for 1-5 year RDs at major Indian banks).
 At maturity, you receive your principal plus compounded interest.
+This makes the difference between SIP and RD for beginners look small at first, but it widens dramatically over time.

 The Returns Gap: Where Wealth Is Built or Lost